hyperhq/docs.hyper.sh-hyper/Introduction/faq.md

 	$ hyper attach mycontainer

 Q: What does `hyper pull` do?
-> `hyper pull` fetches images from a public or private registry to Hyper\_'s internal mirror .
-This helps to avoid repeated downloading of the same image.
+> `hyper pull` fetches images from a public or private registry to your account at Hyper\_'s.

 Q: How many containers can I run in Hyper\_?
 > You are limited to running up to 100 containers per region, though you may [request to increase the quota](../Reference/quota_and_limits.md).